karmab/kubevirt_sprint_demo/README.md

 ## Lessons learnt

 - better to run the main playbook for openshift and then dedicated one for gluster and metrics
+- make sure you have all the relevant links for testing of all components

 ## Problems?